fsharp/fsharp.github.io/_posts/2014-09-19-fsharp-libraries.md

 - [Deedle](http://bluemountaincapital.github.io/Deedle/) package
   is branded as "An exploratory data library for .NET" and includes a C#-facing API (implemented in F#).
-  It was successfully renamed from "FSharp.Data.DataFrame" to broaden its reach, and at the time of writinng [a Google search for "C# DataFrame"](http://www.google.co.uk/#q=c%23+dataframe) brings Deedle as the first hit.
+  It was successfully renamed from "FSharp.Data.DataFrame" to broaden its reach, and at the time of writing [a Google search for "C# DataFrame"](http://www.google.co.uk/#q=c%23+dataframe) brings Deedle as the first hit.

 Likewise, some projects are product-like or are actual products, often with reach beyond the worldwide community of F# developers